xtclang/xvm/README.md

 ```

 For **Windows** with the `winget` package manager:

+* Visit [http://xtclang.org] to download a Windows installer for the latest XDK build
 * _Coming soon..._ `winget` support planned

 For Debian or Ubuntu **Linux**, or any other Linux with `apt`: